 About me

 It was my eighteenth birthday when I received my first tattoo kit as a gift.
-Two very questionable machines, with equally questionable inks and needles, but the moment I opened that little case and held my first coil machine in my hands, everything changed.
+Two very questionable machines, with equally questionable inks and needles — but the moment I opened that little case and held my first coil machine in my hands, everything changed.

 I need to mix my art with the cultures I encounter.
 That’s how I grow.
 That’s how I create something meaningful.

-Sometimes, the most powerful moment in the ritual is the end, when the pain settles, the ink is sealed, and what was once only vision becomes flesh.
+Sometimes, the most powerful moment is the end, when the pain settles, the ink is sealed, and what was once only vision becomes alive.
+You carry it.
+You bled for it.

 Anyone can get a small tattoo, but that’s a completely different story from dedicating yourself to a full, transformative piece.